wix-incubator/erb/support/wnp-configurable/README.md

 # wnp-configurable

-Exports a script `wnp-copy-config-templates` that copies over config templates (.erb) to the location defined by env-variable `APP_TEMPL_DIR` given script is being executed in production set-up (NODE_ENV=production).
+Exports a script `wnp-copy-config-templates` or function that copies over config templates (.erb) to the location defined by env-variable `APP_TEMPL_DIR` given script is being executed in production set-up (NODE_ENV=production).

 See [usage](#usage) for intended use case and set-up.